upperlinecode/cssi_102/day12/day12.md

 ## Stepped Solution

+1. Share the link to the <a href="https://to-do-list-2a702.web.app/">final project</a> with students.
+Ask students to look at the app once again, but to think more intentionally about what features they would need to build in order to allow users to view they notes they created.
+Challenge them to think about *how* they would implement these features in terms of Javascript logic.
+What challenges might they need to overcome in order to incorporate this functionality?
+Clarify that adding the ability to view notes can be broken down into two major steps:
+    - Reading the notes data from the Realtime Database
+    - Dynamically rendering the notes as HTML

-1. Today most of the code will be written in `viewNotes.js`.
+2. Today most of the code will be written in `viewNotes.js`.
 Once again, it's a good idea to check the authentication state of the user before proceeding with the logic to read from a database.
 Start by adding a `window.onload` event:
 ```js
 window.onload = event => {

 }
 ```

-2. Challenge students to see if they can recall the steps to validate a user's authentication.
+3. Challenge students to see if they can recall the steps to validate a user's authentication.
 Demonstrate using documentation here, and consider having the students walk you through coding the steps.
 ```js
   // Use this to retain user state between html pages.
   firebase.auth().onAuthStateChanged(function(user) {